thoth-tech/documentation/docs/OnTrack/Staff Grant Extension/DESIGN.md

 - **Responsive Testing:** Test the form's responsiveness across various devices and screen sizes.

-By executing comprehensive backend and frontend tests, we ensure the "Staff Grant Extension" feature functions accurately, is secure from unauthorized access, and provides a seamless experience to staff and students.
+By executing comprehensive backend and frontend tests, we ensure the "Staff Grant Extension" feature functions accurately, is secure from unauthorised access, and provides a seamless experience to staff and students.
 Successful testing will lead to a reliable and user-friendly addition to the OnTrack system.